hexidecinull/FirstResponse-Triage/README.md

-# FirstResponse: Automated Triage Collector
+# FirstResponse: Simple Automated Triage Collector

 ## Overview
 FirstResponse is a lightweight Python-based incident response tool designed for first responders and IT technicians.
 It automates the collection of volatile system data (processes and network state) to aid in forensic analysis.